 - Wheelchair Exercises

 - Workout Journal

-The Health Information Recording System (HIRS) provides hard copy health records in residential programs for people with an Intellectual Disability (ID).
+The Health Information Recording System (HIRS) provides hard copy health records in residential programs for people with an Intellectual Disability and/or Autism (ID/A).
 The HIRS provides a paper record of important health information.

 The Family HIRS and bilingual (Spanish) Family HIRS was developed for use by families providing services for their family member at home.
 The more complex the medical needs of someone living at home, the greater the need to organize the person's health information.
 The Family HIRS utilizes many of the same forms used in the HIRS, but has additional forms and information to meet the specific needs of families.

 The Men's Health Initiative educational session was presented on Friday, August 5, 2011.
 The session was geared towards male individuals and their caregivers to broaden their knowledge on men’s health and wellness in the following areas: Prostate Health, Communication, Exercise & Nutrition, Hygiene and Relationships.
 Here are the handouts for the Men's Health Initiative:

 The Nursing Forum Task Force was formed in 2007 and included not only nurses, but county staff and provider agency representatives.
 The Task Force was instrumental in developing General Guidelines for Nurses in Community Residential Programs Supporting People with Intellectual/Developmental Disabilities.
 PCHC continues to support nurses in this specialized field in any way possible, including nursing school experiences and mentorship of nurses who are new to developmental disabilities nursing.